5 Smart Door Solutions For Renovating Your Old House

-Our Woodland range of solid timber doors, for example, offers the richness and elegance of 100% Pacific Ash timber, for a feeling of traditional charm.
+Our Woodland range of engineered timber doors, for example, offers the richness and elegance of 100% Pacific Ash timber, for a feeling of traditional charm.
 With a single or double configuration, and hinged or sliding options, these elegant doors can work throughout your period home while complementing your modern lifestyle.
-With the Caulfield range, you can add one or two glass panels, with various glazing options, to combine traditional timber with a light and airy contemporary twist.
+With the Caulfield range, you can add one, two or nine glass panels, with various glazing options, to combine traditional timber with a light and airy contemporary twist.

 5. Weather-Proof Your External Rooms